Casco Bay High School

 Every student at Casco Bay High School is assigned to peer groups known as crews designed to facilitate inclusivity and faculty mentor relationships.
 The students stay in the same crew for all four years (however, not necessarily retaining the same faculty advisor).
 A crew is a group of 10 to 15 students and one faculty member.
 Activities are held within the crew every day of the week.
 Crews in the freshman and senior grades are sent on a 3-night, 4-day Rippleffect mini-expedition.
 For that week, students will kayak in Casco Bay in order to get to know their crew members.
 Many students feel that the experience is a very positive one.
 Active members on this trip receive 0.5 credits for physical education.
+Each crew also attends a shorter camping trip sophomore year, known as Sophomore Solo, then completes an associated project, referred to as Sophomore Passage, in which they discuss (and demonstrate) their passions and goals for the future in a 30 minute presentation in front of their Crew.
+Crews also go on “Senior Quest” together, another overnight trip on Cow Island, where the crew members (“crewbies”, as they are affectionate known) have a chance to bond and reconnect before their senior year.

+Crews meet every day for 30 minutes and usually spend the time discussing a “question of the day”, catching up, going over upcoming school events, checking in with each other and their crew advisor about their academic standing, or, on “Fun Friday” (a longer crew period on Fridays), playing games and sharing food.

+Crews also participate and compete in many of the school’s unique traditions together, including Winter Carnival (a day dedicated to crews competing in a selection of student-run unusual carnival games, such as “Cheeto Head”, where students wear a shaving cream-covered shower cap while a partner throws Cheetos at them and scores a point for each Cheeto that sticks, “Wheelie Chair Races”, etc.) and Cardboard Boat Races.

+Crew serves as a built-in support system, time to relax and play, time to receive academic support and advice, time to get administrative tasks done, and time to discuss important current issues facing the school community.

 Junior Journey

 An integral part of a student's experience at Casco Bay High School is their Junior Journey.
 Each year, the entire junior class is given the opportunity to plan a class trip to a location where one can experience a new culture and service learning.
-To date, all Junior Journeys have been executed in association with Habitat for Humanity in Biloxi, Mississippi, Almost Heaven, West Virginia, and Rockaway, New York.
-During the trip, which is entirely funded by the students' own fundraising efforts, the junior class spends time volunteering, team building and bonding, and taking in local culture, history, and landmarks.
+To date, all Junior Journeys have been executed in association with Habitat for Humanity in Biloxi MS, Almost Heaven, WV, Rockaway, NY, Detroit, MI, Red Hook, NY, and Millinocket, ME.
+During the trip, which is entirely funded by the students' own fundraising efforts, the junior class spends time volunteering, team building and bonding, bettering the community, creating a full-length documentary movie, and taking in local culture, history, and landmarks.
 Participation in Junior Journey earns 0.5 elective credits.